 Summer is coming here in Aotearoa New Zealand, and with summer comes BBQs, drinks, days at the beach and general relaxing with friends and family over the summer holidays.
-What one always requires with such occasions is good music, and thankfully there is always plenty of good music out there across all styles and indeed from all decades to complement such times.
+What one always requires on such occasions is good music, and thankfully there is always plenty of good music out there across all styles and indeed from all decades to complement such times.

 Al Green – Let’s Stay Together (1972)